 Female pattern hair loss (Androgenetic alopecia)

 Female pattern hair loss is the most common type of hair loss in women.
-Its starts with a gradual hair thinning on the top of the head and the temples.
+It starts with a gradual hair thinning on the top of the head and the temples.
 Female pattern hair loss is more common in women with a hereditary tendency for thin hair on the mother's or father's side.
-The best treatment for female pattern hair loss in women would be a minoxidil 2% topical solution or a plant-based DHT blocking serum combined with a DHT blocking shampoo and oral hair growth supplements.
+The best treatment for female pattern hair loss in women would be a minoxidil 2% topical solution or a plant-based DHT-blocking serum combined with a DHT-blocking shampoo and oral hair growth supplements.

 Sudden hair shedding (Telogen effluvium)

-Sudden hair shedding, aka Telogen effluvium, happens when there is an acute sudden hair shedding.
-With this kind of hair loss, shedding the hair on the whole scalp takes a matter of days.
-Common causes for acute hair shedding are a significant illness (COVID, Flu), stressful events, after a crash diet, and after childbirth.
+Sudden hair shedding, aka Telogen effluvium, happens when acute sudden hair shedding occurs.
+With this kind of hair loss, shedding the hair on the whole scalp takes several days.
+Common causes for acute hair shedding are a significant illness (COVID, Flu), stressful events, a crash diet, and after childbirth.
 Telogen effluvium will typically start 6 - 8 weeks after the stressful events and continue for 6 - 9 months.
 Telogen effluvium can progress to permanent female pattern hair loss in women with a hereditary tendency for thin hair.
 The best treatment for women with telogen effluvium would be a scalp treatment serum combined with a good treatment shampoo and oral supplements.
 Adding collagen peptides can further help replenish the micronutrients required for new hair regrowth.

 Tight hairdos cause traction alopecia (hair loss).
-The mechanical stress on the hair roots cause areas of thin hair - usually on the edges of the hairline.
+The mechanical stress on the hair roots causes areas of thin hair - usually on the edges of the hairline.
 The best treatment for this hair loss is a change of hairstyle - combined with scalp treatment serum, a good treatment shampoo, and oral supplements.

 The typical alopecia areata starts when there are one or more round, bald areas on the scalp.
 In 90% of cases, the hair will regrow in these areas after 10 - 12 months.
 For proper diagnosis, consult with a local dermatologist.